Sipadan Diving Holidays

 You can join other lucky divers at this unique destination and stay at a resort on the island of:

-Sipadan is located in the Malaysia's eastern state of Sabah on the island of Borneo.
-Within Sabah's rainforests and beaches, there lies a host of exciting eco-tourist activities.
-You can climb Mount Kinabalu, the highest mountain in the region, visit the largest orang utan sanctuary in the world, as well dive some of the world's best wall, reef and macro diving locations.
+Sipadan is located on the island of Borneo in the Malaysia's eastern state of Sabah.
+Within Borneo's rainforests and beaches lie a host of exciting eco-tourist activities.
+You can climb Mount Kinabalu, the highest mountain in the region, visit the largest orang utan sanctuary in the world, as well dive some of the world's best wall, reef and macro-life locations.

 The rest of this page contains information about Sipadan: